 A large portion of the assignment grade will be based on how well you communicate your findings and conclusions.
 This means that assignments should be written in a clear, professional, and grammatically correct manner that is understandable to anyone with a basic statistics background.
 When in doubt, err on the side of explaining too much rather than too little.
 Additional guidelines for completing assignments will be provided as needed.
+The single biggest reason for missed points on the assignments is failure to follow directions, so be sure to read them carefully!

 Assignments must be submitted as a single, self-contained document to the Turnitin drop box provided on Blackboard (I will not accept assignments sent via email, fax, or hard copy).
 Assignments will be automatically scanned for plagiarism from other papers in the class, from outside sources, and from papers submitted by students in previous semesters.
 Whenever you incorporate outside elements into your work-thoughts, facts, opinions, graphs, images, tables, or any other material that is not your original creation-you must provide a full citation of the original source using American Psychological Association (APA) format.
-An excellent online resource is the Purdue Online Writing Lab (OWL) found at owl.english.purdue.edu/owl/.
+An excellent online resource is the Purdue Online Writing Lab (OWL) found at https://owl.english.purdue.edu/owl/section/2/10/.
 Failure to cite the sources you use constitutes plagiarism, a serious academic offense with a penalty ranging from a significant deduction of points on the assignment up to expulsion from the class and/or MBA program.
 Therefore, err on the side of caution: when in doubt, include a citation.
 Note however, that unless an assignment specifically calls for it, I do not expect you to incorporate outside sources as a matter of routine.